davidgsd/AllScan/README.md

 If you do not yet have a node or might like to upgrade your node, check out the following article by AllScan's author NR9V: [How To Build a High-Quality Full-Duplex AllStar Node for Under $200](https://allscan.info/docs/diy-node.php).

 # Troubleshooting / FAQs
 For any issues including directory/file permissions issues or issues with SQLite not being available it is recommended to first always run the update script.
-The script will check if you have the latest version of AllScan, will update your install if not, and either way it will also validate all directory and file permissions.
+The script will check if you have the latest version of AllScan and update your install if not, and will validate all directory and file permissions and update/upgrade any out-of-date OS packages.
 Refer to the "Automatic Install / Update" section above and run the update script and then see if the issue was resolved.

-HamVOIP users: See this great [Blog Post by KJ7T](https://randomwire.substack.com/p/updating-allscan-on-the-clearnode) for detailed steps on how to enable the SQLite3 extension in php.ini.
+HamVOIP users: See this [Blog Post by KJ7T](https://randomwire.substack.com/p/updating-allscan-on-the-clearnode) for detailed steps on how to enable the SQLite3 extension in php.ini.

 If you get a permissions error when trying to Add a Favorite, check that the /var/www/html/allscan and supermon dirs have 775 permissions and www-data group, and that the favorites.ini file exists in one or both of directories and has 664 permissions and www-data as the group.
 These settings should already be that way if your Supermon install is properly working, or it would not be able to edit and save the favorites.ini file.
 As a test you can go into Supermon, click the Configuration Editor button and try adding a blank line to favorites.ini and see if it saves OK.
 If not, there is something improperly configured with the Supermon install.
 The following commands should correct those settings: